msklyarov/CV/cv.md

 #### Objectives:

-To find a remote Node.js / fullstack developer position that would utilize my skills in JavaScript / node.js / RestAPI / ReactJS / AngularJS / Redux
- (MERN / MEAN stack) development.
+To find a remote React.js / Node.js / fullstack developer position that would utilize my skills in React.js / Redux / node.js / RestAPI / JavaScript (MERN stack) development.

 #### Summary:

-More than 18 years of successful development of websites, database applications, APIs development, APIs integration, desktop applications and mobile games.
+More than 19 years of successful development of websites, database applications, APIs development, APIs integration, desktop applications and mobile games.